mattjmcnaughton/thesis/evaluation/test-server/docs/deploying-influxdb.md

   the username and password for the HTTP client.
 - Each database instance is given a host name, so be sure to specify the hostname as an env variable as well.

+## Viewing Results

+- Use the query `SELECT * from METRICS` when using the database `test-server-prod` to see the all of the database entries.